ZikiFlicky/Rael/README.md

 * GNU Make - to build the project on unix systems
 * GCC or Clang - any decent C99 compiler should work, though
 * Python 2.7 or higher - for running tests (`runtests.py`)
+* SDL2 - The SDL2 library is required for the :Graphics module

 The default compiler is GCC, but it can be changed in the makefile's configuration at the top to whatever you like.